Sonir/Blog/Published 2026-06-17

 Sonir

 On a phone it does SPL/RTA/FFT, and on top of that captures an impulse response from a sweep to produce RT60, EDT, C50, frequency response and the waterfall automatically.
-It also overlays recordings in A/B, distinguishes them in an ABX blind test, and gives a recording score.
+It also lines recordings up under the same conditions, compares them through an overlaid measurement difference and a tonal axis, and gives a recording score.
 A calibration file (.txt) corrects the built-in mic.
-Base measurement is free; only the per-band depth is paid.
+It is free outright, per-band depth included, with no in-app purchases.
 The space Decibel X leaves open — past SPL, plus recording comparison — is where Sonir lives, right side up to Decibel X’s upside down.

 Does “one-time” actually solve it?